 This smart treadmill also provides fantastic immersive visuals.
 The 22-inch HD touchscreen is your portal to instructor-led workouts, simulated locale running (sprint across the shores of Maui), and all user preferences.
 New purchases also come with a free 30 days of the iFit Family Membership, allowing up to five users to create and manage their own individual workout profiles.

-Rounded out by a 4.25 horsepower motor, a 22-inch deck, a 300-pound weight capacity, and enhanced Wi-Fi and Bluetooth performance compared to previous NordicTrack machines, theis certainly one of the more expensive offerings on this list (retailing for $2,800), but the machine delivers across the board in design, comfort, features, and reliability.
+Rounded out by a 4.25 horsepower motor, a 22-inch deck, a 300-pound weight capacity, and enhanced Wi-Fi and Bluetooth performance compared to previous NordicTrack machines, the NordicTrack Commercial 2950 is certainly one of the more expensive offerings on this list (retailing for $2,800), but the machine delivers across the board in design, comfort, features, and reliability.

 Are smart treadmills worth it?